BOOKS WORTH READING MORE THAN ONCE

 This short book looks at Simeon's life, and tracks his legacy down to the present day.
 The Cambridge Inter-Collegiate Christian Union (CICCU) which formed the root of mission endeavour in many parts of the world, traces its beginnings to Simeon.
 He purchased advowsons (the right to appoint clergy) in many parishes, and Simeon's Trustees (now merged with Hyndman's Trust) continue to make these appointments.

 The silhouette artist Edouart Augustin cut Simeon's silhouettes as he preached.
 This book features each of the silhouettes.
-The UK edition (available now from 10ofthose.com) includes a concertina pull-out of the silhouettes, which may be framed.

 WHAT PEOPLE SAY